PDF Analyzer Tools for Structure, Summaries, Cited Answers

 Checks to run before trusting PDF analysis

-Run these checks before you treat a PDF analysis output as evidence:
+Run these checks before you treat an AI answer as proof:

-- Source match: Search for a phrase from the PDF inside the analyzer.
-If the phrase cannot be found, treat answers with caution.
+- Source match: Search for a phrase from the PDF.
+If the tool cannot find it, do not trust its answers yet.

-- Page or passage path: Make sure the answer can lead you back to the page, paragraph, table, or figure note.
+- Page or passage path: Make sure the answer leads back to a page, paragraph, table, or figure note.

-- Nearby context: Read before and after the cited passage.
-Caveats often sit one paragraph away from the sentence an AI answer highlights.
+- Nearby text: Read before and after the cited passage.
+A key caveat may sit one paragraph away.

 - Table and figure context: Check row labels, column labels, units, footnotes, and image captions manually.

-- Image-only risk: If the PDF is scanned, compare OCR text with the page before trusting names, IDs, dates, formulas, or values.
+- Scan risk: Compare OCR text with the page before you trust names, IDs, dates, formulas, or values.

-- Source separation: For multi-file analysis, ask the tool to name which PDF supports each claim.
+- Source split: For several files, ask which PDF supports each claim.

-- Conflict handling: If two PDFs disagree, do not average the answer.
-Record the conflict and inspect both passages.
+- Conflict: If 2 PDFs disagree, record the conflict and read both passages.

 Which PDF analyzer should you choose?